WRKA

-WRKA (103.9 FM, "Kentucky Straight 103.9") is a commercial radio station in Louisville, Kentucky, owned by SummitMedia, It airs an classic country format.
+WRKA (103.9 FM, "Kentucky Straight 103.9") is a commercial radio station in Louisville, Kentucky, owned by SummitMedia, It airs a classic country format.
 WRKA previously carried two nationally syndicated programs on weekdays: The Rickey Smiley Morning Show in AM drive time and the D.L.
 Hughley Show in afternoons.

 The studios are in the SummitMedia building in Downtown Louisville.
 The transmitter is atop the National City Tower.
 WKRA is a Class A station powered at 1,350 watts.